hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/_index.md

 ### Goals

 * Understand the AWS services and their roles in the solution.
-* Deploy an ETL pipeline to pull Azure cost management data to an Amazon S3 bucket on a daily recurring schedule.
+* Deploy an ETL pipeline to pull Azure cost management data to an Amazon Simple Storage Service (Amazon S3) bucket on a daily recurring schedule.
 * Run an initial manual pull of data.
 * Deploy a sample QuickSight dashboard to view Azure usage data.
 * Apply a basic set of dashboard customizations.